Washington County is Preparing to Reopen

 Currently non-essential travel is not encouraged and it’s still important to stay local.
 Continue to avoid overnight and non-essential trips, including recreational day trips to destinations outside your community.
 Those who reside in a county that has not reopened are asked to be thoughtful and stay home.

 Essential travel: Generally, essential travel refers to going distances for work, caring for family or other vulnerable populations, or the need to acquire essential items like food and supplies, medical care and prescriptions, emergency services, shelter and legal or financial necessities.

 Non-essential travel: Overall, non-essential travel is not crucial to the functioning of society during a crisis.
 This includes outdoor recreation activities as well as vacations and other leisure activities.
-Non-essential travel is not allowed in Phase 1.
+Non-essential travel is not encouraged in Phase 1.

 For more information about the phased reopening throughout the state, please read full details on Oregon governor Kate Brown’s website.